Sunday Evening Call - Beloit College Parent Newsletter

 Important dates to remember:

-December 18: Residence halls close for all students
+May 14: Residence halls close for all non-seniors

 Check out the full event calendar